CityofPittsburgh/analytics-reporter/README.md

 export AWS_BUCKET_PATH=[your-path]
 export AWS_CACHE_TIME=0
 ```
+Ping Nick or James to get the relevant configuration variables.

 There are cases where you want to use a custom  object storage server compatible with Amazon S3 APIs, like [minio](https://github.com/minio/minio), in that specific case you should set an extra env variable: